 Mediation sessions create a unique opportunity for a person who is incarcerated to sit down face-to-face with a loved one in a confidential space inside a correctional facility to make a plan about their own re-entry.

 What is Re-Entry Mediation?

-An incarcerated person and their loved one (such as a parent, a spouse, a former pastor, an old neighbor, a former employer) meet with two professionally-trained neutral mediators for sessions in the incarcerated person’s Department of Corrections facility six-to-twelve months before their return back home.
+An incarcerated person and their loved one (such as a parent, a spouse, a former pastor, an old neighbor, a former employer) meet with two professionally-trained neutral mediators for sessions in the incarcerated person’s Department of Corrections facility before their return back home.